Free Consultation

 Defenses

-Defenses in child prostitution cases are complex and require a nuanced approach.
+Defenses in Arizona child prostitution cases are complex and require a nuanced approach.
 Our defense lawyers in Phoenix at Feldman & Royle may explore defenses such as mistaken identity, entrapment, or the lack of evidence to prove the transactional nature of the alleged act.
 Each case requires a tailored defense strategy, considering the severe penalties at stake.

 Our Past Results